Kern--/Algorithms/results/sort/RESULTS.md

 Surprisingly mergesort, which should be nlog(n) looks awfully similar to insertion sort.
 This is explained by my poor merge implementation.
 Since I wanted to do an in-place merge, the merge step degrades to a slighly optimized insertion sort.

+Also somewhat surprising is that insertion sort, which requires shifting an array to make space for insertion, performs worse than selection sort, which only needs one swap to sort each element.
+It's worth noting, however, that selection sort must check all of the unsorted array to find the next element.
+Insertion sort only needs to consider the sorted section of the array until it finds a smaller element, at which point it can short circuit.
+Only in the pathological case of a reverse sorted array (which we'll consider later) would insertion sort need to consider the entire sorted portion of the array.
+Therefore, when sorting a random array, insertion sort scans less of the array on every iteration than selection sort would.
+Additionally, since this insertion sort implementation only needs to move any given element by 1, all memory accesses exist in at most 2 cache lines, which means the shifting operation should not cause more main memory accesses than just scanning the list would.

 Quick Sort is so fast that it is not pictured.
-At 30,000 elements, it was still only ~15ms.
+At 100,000 elements, it was still only ~15ms.

 ## Presorted arrays
 ![Time to sort presorted array](presorted.png)